wimpysworld/antsy-alien-attack-pico/README.md

 ## Other Linux

-Download the Linux `.zip` from Itch.io, extract it and then run the `antsy-alien-attack-pico` binary.
-You will aslo need to install the SDL2 package for your distribution.
+Download the Linux `.zip` from Itch.io, extract it and then run `./antsy-alien-attack-pico` from a terminal. **You will also need to install the SDL2 package for your distribution.**

 # Game design 📐

+A *"sequel"* to [Antsy Alien Attack](https://github.com/wimpysworld/antsy-alien-attack) developed during [Linux Game Jam 2023](https://itch.io/jam/linux-game-jam2023) 🐧 using [pico-8](https://www.lexaloffle.com/pico-8.php).
+I've been looking for an excuse to learn pico-8 and this is it!

 - Vertical shooter
 - 1-UP or 2-UP